 Family Sharing lets your entire family share purchases from iTunes and the App Store without having to share the same Apple ID.

-With Family Sharing you can not only share all your iTunes and App Store purchases with your family, parents require that younger children ask permission before purchasing content.
+With Family Sharing, you can not only share all your iTunes and App Store purchases with your family, but you can set it so that parents require that younger children ask permission before purchasing content.
 You can then receive a request and either accept or deny it right from your own iPhone or iPad.
-To get started with Family Sharing, you'll need to perform a few steps in order to set it up.
+Here's how to get started.

 What you need to know about Family Sharing